BrendelGroup/code4Rice3K/INSTALL.md

 You can simply obtain this entire workflow by cloning the Code4Rice3K into your local machine as follows:

 `git clone https://github.com/BrendelGroup/Code4Rice3K`
 `cd Code4Rice3K`

 ## Software Requirements

 This workflow has been developed and tested on Linux machines only.
-That being said, there are other tools and libraries that need to be installed on your machine Iif they are not installed already) as they are intrinsic to this workflow.
+That being said, there are other tools and libraries that need to be installed on your machine (if they are not installed already) as they are intrinsic to this workflow.
 These tools are listed below with the versions that have been successfully tested.

 ### Java (version 8)